Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Energy estimates.

 Thus, \eqref{Ehnu} may be written as \be \max_{t \in [0,1]}||h(\nu)^{\Si}||_{\bar H^1(S_t)}^2 \leq C\l^{-1}[||h_A||_{H^{2}(\cC)}^2 + ||\eta_h||_{H^1(\cC)}^2 + ||V'_{\cC}||_{H^1(\cC)}^2 ] + \l^2 ||h||_{H^1(\w U)}^2 , \ee which proves \eqref{hnuSiest} with $s = 1$.

 Taking derivatives of \eqref{Lnu} and commuting in the usual way for such energy estimates, cf.~\cite{BS}, \cite{Sa}, then gives the higher order estimates \eqref{hnuSiest}.

 \end{proof}

 The estimate \eqref{hnuSiest} is now an effective improvement and replacement for \eqref{ee5}.
-Summing up the previous estimates \eqref{ee1}-\eqref{ee4} together with \eqref{hnuSiest} replacing \eqref{ee5}, by choosing $\l$ sufficiently small depending on $g$, one may absorb the $\l ||h||_{H^s(\w U)}$ terms on the right side of these equations into the total sum on the left, using the fact that $|h||_{H^s(\w U)} \leq \max_{t\in [0,1]}|h||_{\bar H^s(S_t)}$, giving then \be \max_{t\in [0,1]} ||h||_{\bar H^s(S_t)}^2 \leq C\l^{-1}[ ||h_A||_{H^{s+1}}^2 + ||\eta_h||_{H^{s}}^2 + ||V'_{\cC}||_{H^s(\cC)}^2]. \ee
+Summing up the previous estimates \eqref{eef}-\eqref{ee4} together with \eqref{hnuSiest} replacing \eqref{ee5}, by choosing $\l$ sufficiently small depending on $g$, one may absorb the $\l ||h||_{H^s(\w U)}$ terms on the right side of these equations into the total sum on the left, using the fact that $|h||_{H^s(\w U)} \leq \max_{t\in [0,1]}||h||_{\bar H^s(S_t)}$, giving then \be \max_{t\in [0,1]} ||h||_{\bar H^s(S_t)}^2 \leq C\l^{-1}[ ||h_A||_{H^{s+1}\cC)}^2 + ||\eta_h||_{H^{s}(\cC)}^2 + ||V'_{\cC}||_{H^s(\cC)}^2]. \ee

 In the discussion above, we have assumed that $F = L(h) = 0$, and that the initial data vanish.
 By linearity, and by the remarks given previously regarding the regularity required for $F$ and the initial data, it is then easy to see that \eqref{Etot} gives \eqref{Eest} when this vanishing assumption is dropped.

-This completes the proof of Theorem \ref{Eestthm}.
+The bound on the left in \eqref{Etot} gives a bound on \be h \in L^{\infty}(I, \bar H^s(S)). \ee However, from the regularity theory for wave equations with Dirichlet or Sommerfeld boundary data as in Lemma \ref{DirSomm}, by performing the computations in the proof of Theorem \ref{Eestthm} over arbitrarily small time intervals $I' = [t_0, t_1] \subset I$, it is easy to verify that this can be improved to a bound on